yasunorikudo/chainer-ResNet/README.md

 ResNet152 : 0.2319 (0.230)

-The numbers in () are error rate taht original repository reported.
+The numbers in () are error rate that original repository reported.
 See [here](https://github.com/KaimingHe/deep-residual-networks).